 Given the location of the College on the water and near forests and cliffs, and the risks associated with activities such as swimming, kayaking, hiking and bicycling, you are required to follow safety rules and regulations as detailed in the "Outdoor Department" (see w4).
 Failure to do so may result in suspension of privileges.
+Candles and other sources of open flames are not permitted in the student residences.

 "Education is the most powerful weapon you can use to change the world."
-Nelson Mandela, UWC Honorary President
+Nelson Mandela, former UWC Honorary President